mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-In order to expose the type information of the fields of this struct to the library, one can simply
+In order to generate the code that gives the library access to the schema of this table, one can
-apply the `@Table` macro:
+simply apply the `@Table` macro:

 ```swift
 import StructuredQueries